 Avalanche Canada, in partnership with Parks Canada and Alberta’s Kananaskis Country, is issuing a Special Public Avalanche Warning for recreational users of backcountry and frontcountry avalanche terrain, in effect immediately until Sunday, Dec.
-27. The warning is widespread and applies to the following forecast regions:
+27.

 More and more people visiting Fernie during the winter are drawn to spending time in the amazing backcountry, whether on skis/snowboards, snowshoes or a snowmobile.
 The current global health challenge is likely to increase further the numbers of people looking for socially-distanced recreation in the wilderness.